Olf0/sfos-upgrade/README.md

   Without a version number, it retrieves the one set for SSU to perform slightly relaxed checks, but does not alter SSU's settings for upgrading.

 * **sfos-upgrade --verify**<br />
-  Performs a "samegrade" operation, i.e. checks if the correct versions of all recent RPMs are installed and updates or installs them accordingly.
+  Performs a "samegrade" operation, i.e. checks if the correct versions of all recent RPMs are installed and updates or installs them accordingly (for / from *all* active repositories!).

 * **sfos-upgrade -h|--help**<br />
   Emits a brief usage description.